Why is it that when we see the word "exploit" or the phrase "security problems/issues", the article is always about Microsoft.

 People need to give themselves a shake and stop using MS products!

 Underwriters are reportedly refusing to insure energy firms because poor security controls are leaving them wide open to attacks by hackers and malware infestations.
-Lloyd's of London told the BBC they had seen a surge in requests for insurance from energy sector firms but poor test scores from security risk assessors means that …
+Lloyd's of London told the BBC they had seen a surge in requests for insurance from energy sector firms but poor test scores from security risk assessors means …

 Why is it that when we see the word "exploit" or the phrase "security problems/issues", the article is always about Microsoft.